-With their consent, patients can have a say in the use of their data.
+With the consent to data sharing, patients can have a say in the use of their data.

-If you give your consent to using patient data, your data entered in the Patient Data Repository is available for your treatment purposes between various healthcare service providers.
+If you give your consent to data sharing, your data entered in the Patient Data Repository is available for your treatment purposes between various healthcare service providers.
 Your data can then be utilised by all the healthcare service providers who are using the Patient Data Repository.

-The consent also includes data entered after giving your consent.
+The consent to data sharing also includes data entered after giving your consent.

-You can give your consent related to the sharing of data in My Kanta Pages or at a healthcare unit that has already joined the Patient Data Repository.
+You can give your consent to data sharing in My Kanta Pages or at a healthcare unit that has already joined the Patient Data Repository.

 If you wish to purchase prescription medicine in Europe with an e-prescription, you can only give your consent to sharing your data with pharmacies in other European countries in My Kanta Pages.

-You can withdraw your consent at any time in My Kanta Pages or in the healthcare service.
+You can withdraw your consent to data sharing at any time in My Kanta Pages or in the healthcare service.

-If you withdraw your consent to sharing your patent data, your data entered in the Patient Data Repository cannot be shared between different service providers for the purpose of your care.
+If you withdraw your consent to data sharing, your data entered in the Patient Data Repository cannot be shared between different service providers for the purpose of your care.
 However, the data can be viewed in the unit responsible for your care.

-Your consent related to the sharing of data has no impact on the showing of data in My Kanta Pages.
+Your consent to data sharing has no impact on the showing of data in My Kanta Pages.